-Based on a geotechnical analysis of the bedrock conditions within Segment 9, no blasting is anticipated.
-If locations requiring blasting are identified during construction, the Certificate Holders will notify DPS and other applicable parties and modify this EM&CP as necessary.
+Based on a geotechnical analysis of the bedrock conditions within Segment 8, no blasting is anticipated.
+If locations are identified where it becomes necessary, a rock removal plan is included as Appendix S. If locations requiring blasting are identified during construction, the Certificate Holders will notify DPS and other applicable parties and modify this EM&CP as necessary.